DFE-Digital/get-into-teaching-design-history/app/posts/2020-11-25-events-section.md

 date: 2020-11-25
 ---

-To make the events section easier for users, we updated the the ui on a number fo fronts:
+To make the events section easier for users, we updated the the ui on a number of fronts:

 ## Landing & Category page:

-- Added snippets prior to search box to explain each evetn type to help users devide how to search.
+- Added snippets prior to search box to explain each event type to help users decide how to search.
 - Added "Some events have moved online" box.
 - Updated colours.
-Weve limited colours to just two, purple to highlight TTT events and blue for all others.
+We've limited colours to just two, purple to highlight TTT events and blue for all others.
 - UI changes to how boxes are displayed.
-- Remove snippet and is oftern repetition of event title.
+- Remove snippet and is often repetition of event title.

 ## individual Page